flusio/Flus/docs/production.md

 ## Optional: Set a retention policy for the links in feeds

-Over the time, the number of links in database will increase. flusio can handle a lot of links, but you may want to keep the size of your DB under control.
+Over the time, the number of links in database will increase.
+Flus can handle a lot of links, but you may want to keep the size of your DB under control.
 For this, you have two (non-exclusive) options.

 The most effective is to set the `FEEDS_LINKS_KEEP_MAXIMUM` variable in your `.env` file.
 It takes a number greater or equal to 1.
 If set, the `Cleaner` job will remove the links in excess every night (by removing the older ones).
-Note that during the journey, flusio may create more links than the limit.
+Note that during the journey, Flus may create more links than the limit.

 The second option is to purge the old links by setting the `FEEDS_LINKS_KEEP_PERIOD` variable in your `.env` file.
 It takes a number of months, greater or equal to 1.